-C-CD-9 Access to Shoreline Structures.
-Require public access to new piers or similar recreational or commercial structures unless it can be demonstrated that such access would significantly\interfere with commercial fishing or similar operations on the pier or be hazardous to public safety, in which case alternative and commensurate public access shall be provided.
+C-CD-89 Access to Shoreline Structures.
+Require public access to new piers or similar recreational or commercial structures unless it can be demonstrated that such access would significantly interfere with commercial fishing or similar operations on the pier or be hazardous to public safety, in which case alternative and commensurate public access shall be provided.
 A public access easement from the first public road across the applicant's property to the pier shall be required.
 [Adapted from Unit II Shoreline Structures Policy 4, p.
 132]

-C-CD-10 Division of Beachfront Lots.
-No land division of beachfront lots shall be permitted in recognition of the cumulative negative impacts such divisions would have on both public and private use of the beach, except if a finding is made that such a land division will be consistent with the development of shoreline lots within the Stinson Beach and Seadrift areas in Biological Resources Policy C-BIO-9.
+C-CD-210 Division of Beachfront Lots.
+No land division of beachfront lots shall be permitted in recognition of the cumulative negative impacts such divisions would have on both public and private use of the beach.
 Similarly, the erection of fences, signs, or other structures seaward of any existing or proposed development and the modification of any dune or sandy beach area shall not be permitted except as provided in the Environmental Hazards policies in order to protect natural shoreline processes, the scenic and visual character of the beach, and the use of dry sand areas in accordance with Section 30211 of the Coastal Act.